Residential Juvenile Justice

 - Wayne home, Goldsboro

-These group homes serve teens who are on probation but cannot safely return home after leaving a youth development center or other residential placement.
+These group homes serve teens who are on probation but cannot return home safely from a youth development center or other residential placement.
 Referred by juvenile court counselors, they stay for six to 12 months, working to finish school, identify career goals, get a job, volunteer, earn a driver’s license, and learn to budget, cook and manage bills.

 Anyone who has lived in our transitional living homes is eligible for higher-education scholarships and mentoring through our Hackley Education and Learning Program.